top of page

 • Contributing to ADS development: Actively participate in the evolution of ADS by proposing new components, patterns, or guidelines

-a form that captures who raised the request, an open field to type their question, the ability to add participants and the ability to attach files or screenshots.
+Below is an example of the flow where the user wants to ask a question.
+The user is directed to a form that captures who asked the question, an open field to type their question, the ability to add participants and the ability to attach a file or screenshot.

 Usage and Feedback Survey